 Can any tour operator become a KPAP partner?

-KPAP’s work is essential for Fair Voyage to be able to ensure that all our climbs are ethical and respect fair porter treatment and responsible travel practices.
+Fair Voyage has been partnering with KPAP ever since we were founded, and KPAP’s work has been essential for us to be able to ensure at all times that all our climbs are ethical and respect fair porter treatment and responsible travel practices.

-Why are internally run porter monitoring programs less trustworthy compared to an independent organization like KPAP?
+Why are internally run porter monitoring programs less trustworthy compared to an independent organization such as KPAP?

 How can I check if my preferred company is truly a KPAP partner?